daijiromaeyama/.claude/commands/explain-mode.md

 ## What happens when you run this command:

 Tell the user: "Explain mode enabled.
 I will now explain all code changes and commands before executing them."

+**IMPORTANT**: This is NOT a one-time explanation request.
+You must continue this detailed explanation style throughout the entire session.

 ## For the rest of this session, you MUST: